wdyab/physicsnemo/examples/cfd/external_aerodynamics/transolver/README.md

 for the data pipeline.
 Install them with `pip install -r requirements.txt`

 > For the Transolver datapipe, zarr > 3.0 is required.
 If you are using an older
-> container, you may need to `unset PIP_CONSTRAINTS` to allow zarr 3.0 or higher.
+> container, you may need to `unset PIP_CONSTRAINT` to allow zarr 3.0 or higher.

 ## Using Transolver for External Aerodynamics